 - Description: Interpret the values of the field as strings and order the values alphabetically.

 sort tries to automatically determine what it is sorting.
-If the field takes on numeric values, the collating sequence is numeric.
-If the field takes on IP address values, the collating sequence is for IPs.
+If the field contains numeric values, the collating sequence is numeric.
+If the field contains on IP address values, the collating sequence is for IP addresses.
 Otherwise, the collating sequence is in lexicographical order.
 Some specific examples are:

 - Alphabetic strings are sorted lexicographically.